Sanku-1/Capstone-3-RecordShop/README.md

 # Project Title
-EasyShop - Record Shop E-Commerce API
+EasyShop - Record Shop API

 ## Description of the Project